-Chancroid is a bacterial infection that is spread only through sexual contact.
+Chancroid is a bacterial infection that is spread through sexual contact.

-Within 1 day - 2 weeks after getting chancroid, a person will get a small bump in the genitals.
-The bump becomes an ulcer within a day of its appearance.
+Within 1 day to 2 weeks after becoming infected, a person will get a small bump on the genitals.
+The bump becomes an ulcer within a day after it first appears.
 The ulcer:

 - Is painful

 - Is soft

 - Has sharply defined borders

 - Has a base that is covered with a gray or yellowish-gray material